pkemkes/ctf-challenges/passwords/README.md

 For this, the player is given a cracking tool, where a brute force algorithm is already implemented.
 They need to find clues in the social media stream of the victim to find details about the password.

-This is a challenge for beginners with 1 difficulty setting.
+This is a challenge for beginners with 2 difficulty settings.
+The first one focuses on a brute force attack, the second on a dictionary attack.
 It is currently in German but can easily be modified to support English players.

 ## Setting up the challenge: